FloreauLuca/floreauluca.github.io/aer_racers/blogpost_scene.md

 };
 ```

-When importing, we first check if the entity is active because we don't use inactive entities, then we instantiate the entity in the ECS.
-We register the instance id and the instance id of the parent to use them later.
+When importing, I first check if the entity is active because I don't use inactive entities, then I instantiate the entity in the ECS.
+I register the instance id and the instance id of the parent to use them later.
 Indeed, since the order is not defined and a child can be exported before a parent, the organization of the entity hierarchy is done only after all entities have been created.
-Finally, after defining the tag and layer index of the entity, we import all the components of the entity.
+Finally, after defining the tag and layer index of the entity, I import all the components of the entity.

-The import of the components is done in 3 steps:
+The **import of the components** is done in 3 steps:
-- First, we check that the component object exists in the JSON and that the component is present on the entity.
+- First, I check that the component object exists in the JSON and that the component is present on the entity.
-- Then, we create the component in the ECS.
-(As we use ECS, the component is not defined in the entity.
+- Then, I create the component in the ECS.
+As we use ECS, the component is not defined in the entity.
 It is defined in an array of components with the same number of elements as the number of the entity.
 Moreover, the possession of a component by an entity is also defined by an array of bytes containing the possessed components.)
-- Next, we import the parameters of this component.
+- Next, I import the parameters of this component.
-For this, we have set up a Component Viewer system to take care of the serialization of the components of the Component Manager.
+For this, I have set up a Component Viewer system to take care of the serialization of the components of the Component Manager.
 Each Component Manager has a Component Viewer that will read and write the component information from JSON but also display the component information in Imgui.

 ```cpp